Saturday, April 7, 2012

 Born This Day:

-1929: Jacques Brel, singer and songwriter, was born in Schaarbeek, Belgium; died October 9 in Bobigny, France.
+1929: Jacques Brel, singer and songwriter, was born in Schaerbeek, Brussels, Belgium; died of a pulmonary embolism October 9,1978 in Bobigny, France.
 Dusty Springfield, Frank Sinatra, Ray Charles, David Bowie and the Kingston Trio are among those who have recorded Brel's songs.

 1941: Peggy Lennon of the famous Lennon Sisters was born in Los Angeles.

-1947: Steve Howe, elite guitarist of Yes and Asia, was born in Holloway, North London.
+1947: Steve Howe, elite guitarist of Yes and Asia, was born in Holloway, London.

 1962: Izzy Stradlin (real name Jeffrey Dean Isbell), guitarist for Guns N' Roses, was born in Lafayette, Indiana.